Security Awareness Training Certification (HB 3834)

 What is the minimum number of hours contractors have to work to be required to take cybersecurity training?

 There is no stipulation for hours worked.
-Any contractor who has access to a state computer system or database must complete the training.
+Any contractor who has access (see definition of access above) must complete the training.

 Will DIR's CISO training program for security awareness, SANS Securing the Human, be certified?